crocoder-dev/web/apps/website/src/content/posts/how-we-rebuilt-a-legacy-ui-with-zero-downtime.md

 ---
-title: "How We Rebuilt a Legacy UI With Zero Downtime: A Case Study in Component Libraries and Frontend Governance"
+title: "How We Rebuilt a Legacy UI With Zero Downtime: A Case Study in Component Libraries and Frontend Guidance"
 description: "Find out how we embedded within frontend teams to lead a zero-downtime UI migration from the inside.
-This case study explores our bottom-up approach to migrations using early governance to create a shared component library."
+This case study explores our bottom-up approach to migrations providing early guidance to create a shared component library."
 createdAt: 1754640512840
 updatedAt: 1754640512840
 authors: ["gloria"]